seeu-inspace/easyg/README.md

 EasyG started out as a script that I use to automate some information gathering tasks for PenTesting and Bug Hunting, [you can find it here](https://github.com/seeu-inspace/easyg/blob/main/easyg.rb).
 Now it's more than that.

-Here I gather all the resources about PenTesting and Bug Bounty Hunting that I find interesting: notes, payloads that I found useful and many links to blogs and articles.
+Here I gather all the resources about PenTesting and Bug Bounty Hunting that I find interesting: notes, payloads and links.

 ### <ins>Index</ins>